-- Would you tell me how you got into this profession/field? - What does a typical day look like? - What do you like most about working in this profession/field? - What do you find most frustrating about working in this profession/field? - What are the most important skills/characteristics one needs to be successful in this profession/field? - What do I need to know that they don't teach in college?
+- Would you tell me how you got into this profession/field? - What does a typical day look like? - What do you like most about working in this profession/field? - What do you find most frustrating about working in this profession/field?

+- What do I need to know that they don't teach in college?
 Can you describe your career path for me?
 How typical/unique has your career path been? - What do you advise I do while I am in college to be prepared to enter this field/profession? - What do you wish someone had told you while you were still in college/starting your career? - What are the most typical entry-level jobs in your industry/with your company? - What do you look for in entry-level candidates? - How do you see your profession/field changing in the future? - How will these changes impact job opportunities in this profession/field? - If you had it to do all over again, what might you do differently? - What other professions/fields do you think I should consider in addition to this one? - What are the most common mistakes you see young professionals make early in their careers? - What professional association affiliations do you find most valuable and why? - How have you seen the process of finding a job change over the years? - What advice do you have for someone considering a career in this profession/field?